MAYHEM-Lab/cspot/README.md

 cspot/zmq/install-zmq.sh

-that will install the necessary dependencies under CentOS 7.
+that will update the current installation and install the necessary dependencies under CentOS 7.

+Also, Docker will need to be installed and running.
+Under CentOS 7, running as root

+yum -y install docker
+systemctl start docker

 All of the example applications codes ae in cspot/apps.
 The build model assumes that the host machine is running CentOS 7 (see the github wiki for details)